 To stop the spread of germs in your family, make regular hand washing a rule for everyone, especially:

-- Before eating and cooking.
+- Before cooking.

 - After using the bathroom.